Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Q:Is metal roofing right for my Newark home?

 A:Standing seam works on both the Pataskala corridor ranches and the Church Hill Victorian and Craftsman profiles.
 Profile drives scope.
-Pataskala corridor homes from the 1970s–1990s have clean roof planes and moderate pitches, with efficient and straightforward installations.
+Pataskala corridor homes from the 1970s through 1990s have clean roof planes and moderate pitches with straightforward installations.
 Church Hill homes with multiple dormers, brick chimneys, and complex hip and gable intersections require more on-site flashing fabrication at every transition, which is how Platinum's Amish crews approach every job regardless of profile.
 A free in-person inspection determines the scope before any estimate is written.

 Q:How loud is a metal roof during rain or hail?

 A:Sound levels vary by installation.
-Standing seam installed over solid board sheathing, which is the typical substrate in Church Hill's pre-1940 housing stock, with a full synthetic underlayment is not noticeably louder during rain than asphalt over the same decking.
-Sound transmission depends more on attic insulation depth and decking type than on what covers the exterior of the roof.
+Standing seam over solid board sheathing, which is the standard substrate in Church Hill's pre-1940 housing stock, with a full synthetic underlayment, is not noticeably louder during rain than asphalt over the same decking.
+Sound transmission depends on attic insulation depth and decking type far more than on the exterior covering.
 Most Newark homeowners report no meaningful difference in interior noise after installation.

 Q:What does metal roofing cost in Newark compared to asphalt?

-A:Standing seam metal roofing costs 2-to-3 times more than standard asphalt on the same roof area.
-Replacement cycles add up.
-A properly installed standing seam roof should reach 40-to-60 years under Ohio Valley conditions, compared to 20-to-25 years for asphalt, so one metal installation may cover two or three asphalt cycles.
-Cost varies by square footage, pitch, penetration count, and deck condition at tear-off, and (330) 275-0935 is the number to call for a written estimate comparing both options.
+A:Standing seam metal roofing costs two to three times more than standard asphalt on the same roof area.
+A properly installed standing seam roof should reach 40 to 60 years under Ohio Valley conditions, compared to 20 to 25 years for asphalt, so one metal installation may cover two or three asphalt cycles on the same home.
+Cost varies by square footage, pitch, penetration count, and deck condition at tear-off.
+Call (330) 275-0935 for a written estimate comparing both options for your specific roof.

 Q:How long does a metal roof last in the Ohio Valley climate?

-A:A properly installed standing seam roof in the Ohio Valley reaches a 40-to-60-year service life.
-No granule loss occurs.
-Asphalt shingles in the same Licking County freeze-thaw and hail corridor typically reach 20-to-25 years, and often less when storm events accelerate surface degradation, while a standing seam roof maintains its waterproofing function without the maintenance cycle that asphalt demands throughout its service life.
+A:A properly installed standing seam roof in the Ohio Valley reaches a 40 to 60-year service life without granule loss or the surface degradation that shortens asphalt lifespans in freeze-thaw climates.
+Asphalt shingles in the same Licking County hail corridor reach 20 to 25 years in most cases, and often less when storm events accelerate surface degradation.
+Standing seam maintains its waterproofing function without the maintenance cycle that asphalt requires throughout its lifespan.

 Q:Can standing seam metal roofing be installed on my Church Hill historic home?